Recent Errors in Assigning Pressures

 G1 Autonomy Well-Being Q4

-It modifications to the structural hierarchy 2° pressures and Q-arena 2° pressures (as explained in previous sections) are valid, then this bizarre finding recedes.
+If the modifications to assignment of 2° pressures in the structural hierarchy and Q-arenas are valid (as explained in above sections of this topic), then this somewhat bizarre finding recedes.

-On that basis, the results of comparing has been tabulated to show that there are 3 reversed items (blue), 1 identical item (green), 3 unrelated sH groupings (orange) and 3 unrelated Q-arenas (violet).
+On that basis, the results of comparing has been tabulated again using the same headings.
+This reveals that there are 3 reversed items (blue), 1 identical item (green), 3 unrelated sH groupings (orange) and 3 unrelated Q-arenas (violet).

 sH-G 1° Structural-G